Bimbé Cultural Arts Festival

 Free parking will be available in the Durham County Stadium parking lots, located at 750 Stadium Drive across from Rock Quarry Park.
 New this year - the parking lot will only be accessible via Wisteria Avenue and Stadium Drive will be closed to thru traffic.
 Download a Bimbé Traffic Map (PDF).

 - Please carpool and arrive early!
-Taking public transportation is encouraged, please see information below about taking Go Durham to the Festival.
+Taking public transportation is encouraged, please see the information below about taking Go Durham to the Festival.

 Take the Bus to Bimbé